 ♂ up to 1,750 grams

-The Vietnamese pond turtle frequently occurred in rice fields.
-This is because rice plants grow in water, where the turtles also find their prey.
-However, because the turtles trampled the rice plants, farmers saw the turtles as a threat to their harvest.
-Therefore, they decided to hunt the Vietnamese pond turtles.
-This hunting contributed to the drastic decline in Vietnamese pond turtles in the wild.
+The Vietnamese pond turtle was once a common sight in rice fields.
+Rice plants grow in water, where the turtles also find their prey.
+But because the turtles trampled the rice plants, farmers saw them as a threat to their harvest.
+They therefore decided to hunt the Vietnamese pond turtles.
+Partly as a result of this, the number of Vietnamese pond turtles in the wild has declined dramatically.

-Another significant reason the Vietnamese pond turtle is critically endangered is the trade on Vietnamese markets.
+Another important reason why the Vietnamese pond turtle is critically endangered is the trade in Vietnamese markets.
 Turtle hunters caught the turtles in large numbers and took them to the market, where they fetched high prices.
 People bought them as pets or even because they believed the shell had medicinal powers.
-But in recent years, even those turtle hunters have been finding almost no Vietnamese pond turtles.
-Nearly all of them have been caught and removed from the wild.
+But in recent years, even the turtle hunters have found it almost impossible to find Vietnamese pond turtles.
+They have been almost completely caught from the wild.